ARMmbed/mbed-os-tools/README.md

 It is possible to change the returned results for certain platforms depending on the current directory.
 This is especially useful when developing new platforms.

 The command-line tool and Python API check the current directory for a file named `mbedls.json`.
-If it is present, it overrides the returned values.
+When it is present, it overrides the returned values.
 The format of the `mbedls.json` file is:

 ```json
 {